A Cost-Effective Layout-Aware Quantum Circuit Synthesis For Triangular, Square, and Heavy-Hex Layouts: Mapping of Positive Davio Lattice-Based Circuits

 To be able to realize these decompositions without additional SWAP gates, all three qubits must be connected in a triangle.
 An example of this is with the Barenco et al. \cite{barenco} decomposition, where the connections between qubits are illustrated in Fig.~\ref{fig:fig27}.
 However, in quantum layouts such as the square grid and heavy-hex, there are no triangular connections.

-A method of decomposing a Toffoli gate without using a connection between the two control qubits was introduced in \cite{albayaty-cala,albayaty-gala}, and is a part of the Qiskit ecosystem, is shown in Fig.~\ref{fig:fig28} and Fig.~\ref{fig:fig29}.
-This reduces a connection and a SWAP gate.
+A method of decomposing a Toffoli gate, shown in Fig.~\ref{fig:fig28} and Fig.~\ref{fig:fig29}, without using a connection between the two control qubits was introduced in \cite{albayaty-gala,albayaty-cala} (the CALA-$n$ decomposition), and it is the Qiskit ecosystem.
+This removes a connection between a pair of qubits.
+Notice that, in Fig.~\ref{fig:fig28}, all utilized gates are Clifford+T native gates, which are supported by many quantum computers \cite{albayaty-cala}.

-Using this method does indeed combat this issue; however, this does not undermine the usefulness of the triangular grid layout.
-Triangular connections will still appear in many circuits with Toffoli gates, even with this decomposition.